-A participant's intake is completed utilizing concepts from person-centered planning and informed choice.
+A participant's intake is an interview utilizing concepts from person-centered planning and informed choice.
+The intake is an important step in the VR process to review the program and discuss the applicant's needs and goals to obtain competitive integrated employment.